The health and safety of our athletes, volunteers and staff will be of the highest priority at New England Endurance’s events in 2021.

 - Gut Check Triathlon: in a dedicated cleared area (not under the pavilion)

-- Be sure to wear masks while in transition and keep socially distanced as much as possible.
+- If you are not vaccinated, be sure to wear masks while in transition and keep socially distanced as much as possible.

 - There will be no on-site body marking.
 Please bring your own marker or complete this task at home.
 Race number is written on shoulder/arm area, age on back of right calf, or R for relay team.

-- Starting Line: Please wear your disposable mask to the swim start.
+- Starting Line: If needed, wear your disposable mask to the swim start.
 There will be trash receptacles located on the beach to collect these before entering the water.

 - Participants will be assigned to waves.
-Within each wave there will be a time trial start (athletes departing at 3-second intervals).
+Within each wave there will be a time trial start (3 athletes at a time, departing at 10-second intervals).

 - When lining up for the time trial start, participants should self-seed: faster swimmers at the front and slower swimmers in the back.
 There will be signs with swim times to help you accurately seed yourself.
 Stand 6 feet apart while waiting in line.

-- Hydration: THERE WILL BE NO WATER STATIONS AT ANY RACE.
-Participants are required to bring their own hydration.
+- Hydration: THERE WILL BE ONLY 1 WATER STATION ON THE RUN.
+Participants that need more water should bring their own hydration.
 A pre-filled water bottle will be given to each athlete at the end of each race.

 - Finish Line: Upon crossing the finish line we encourage you to pull your gaiter up over your mouth and nose as soon as reasonably possible.
 Staff will hand you a water bottle — please do not take them yourself.
 Continue moving to avoid crowds at the finish line.

-- Post-Race Refreshments: We will be limiting our post-race food offerings to pre-packaged items that will be provided in your swag bag pre-race.
-Please do not congregate with others who are not members of your immediate family.
+- Post-Race Refreshments: We will be limiting our post-race food offerings to pre-packaged items.
+Please do not congregate with others in the finish line area.

 - Spectators: We are discouraging spectators at our events this year, especially at venues where social distancing is difficult.
 Necessary exceptions will be allowed for SOS and S2S (see below):